 Shingles natural treatment is a really worthwhile topic, especially when you consider that every year, one million Americans experience a shingles outbreak.
-In the United States alone, one in three people are said to be affected by shingles at some point in his or her lifetime.
+In the U.S. alone, one in three people are said to be affected by shingles at some point in his or her lifetime.
 (1) Shingles are known for causing nerve pain, itching, fever and fluid-filled blisters.
 A weakened immune system can make shingles more likely to occur and can also make symptoms of shingles worse.

 Shingles is caused by the same virus as chickenpox.
 In fact, shingles occur in approximately 10 percent of people who previously had chickenpox.
 There is also an age factor with shingles risk.
 Unfortunately, the older you get the higher your risk of shingles.
 Roughly half of all shingle cases occur in people who are 50 or older.
 (2)